foxwilly/adv_netman/README.md

-# Spine-Leaf Data Centre Topology using FRRouting
+# Data Center Topology using FRRouting

 This lab example consists of five [FRR](https://frrouting.org/) routers connected in a spine-leaf topology (two spine and three leaf).
 Each leaf router is connected to two hosts.